 But the regulation of prices will not be justified in any case where the law merely declares the prosecution of the business to be a privilege or franchise.
 If it be without legislation a natural right, no law can make it a privilege by requiring a license.
 The deprivation of the natural right to carry on the business must be justifiable by some public reason or necessity.
-Otherwise the general or partial prohibition is unconstitutional and furnishes no justification for the regulation of prices and charges, incident to the business.
+Otherwise the general or partial prohibition is unconstitutional and furnishes no justification for the regulation of prices and charges, incident to the business.1 monopoly out of a business of supreme necessity to the public.

-But some of the courts are inclined to extend the exercise of this power of control to other cases, which do not come within the classes mentioned, viz.: those in which no special privilege or franchise is enjoyed, and in which there is no legal monopoly, but in which the circumstances conspire to create in favor of a few persons a virtual monopoly out of a business of supreme necessity to the public.
 The leading case is that of Munn v.
-Illinois, already mentioned in the preceding section.2 It has so important a bearing upon the question under discussion, that we will quote again Chief Justice Waite's statement of the rule laid down in that case.
+Illinois, already mentioned in the preceding section.
+2 It has so important a bearing upon the question under discussion, that we will quote again Chief Justice Waite's statement of the rule laid down in that case.
 He says: "Looking, then, to the common law, from whence came the right which the constitution protects, we find that when private property is 'affected with a public interest, it ceases to be juris privati only.'
-This was said by Lord Chief Justice Hale, more than two hundred years ago, in his treatise De Portibus Maris,3 and has been accepted without objection as an essential element in the law of property Property does become clothed with a public ever since. interest when used in a manner to make it of public consequence, and affect the community at large.
+This was said by Lord Chief Justice Hale, more than two hundred years ago, in his treatise De Portibus Maris, 3 and has been accepted without objection as an essential element in the law of property ever since.
+Property does become clothed with a public interest when used in a manner to make it of public consequence, and affect the community at large.
 When, therefore, one devotes his property to a use in which the public has an interest, he, in effect, grants to the public an interest in that use, and must submit to be controlled by the common good, to the extent of the interest he has thus created.
-He may withdraw his grant by discontinuing the use; but, so long as he maintains the use, he must submit to the control."
-Although the application of these principles to the case in question only constitutes a precedent for justifying the regulation of prices in those cases, where the business is a virtual monopoly and of great necessity to the public,3 yet the language is broad enough to justify almost any case of regulation of prices.
+He may withdraw his grant by discontinuing the use; but, so long as he maintains the use, he must submit to the control."1 Although the application of these principles to the case in question only constitutes a precedent for justifying the regulation of prices in those cases, where the business is a virtual monopoly and of great necessity to the public, 2 yet the language is broad enough to justify almost any case of regulation of prices.
 Under this rule, the attainment of the object of all individual activity, viz.: to make oneself or one's services indispensable to the public, furnishes in every case the justification of State interference.
 Only the more or less unsuccessful will be permitted to enjoy his liberty without governmental molestation.
-We feel with Mr. Justice Field, who dissents from the opinion of the court, that "if this be sound law, if there be no protection, either in the principles upon which our republican government is founded, or in the prohibitions of the constitution against such an invasion of private rights, all property and all business in the State are held at the mercy of a majority of its legislature."
-8 For the
+We feel with Mr. Justice Field, who dissents from the opinion of the court, that "if this be sound law, if there be no protection, either in the principles upon which our republican government is founded, or in the prohibitions of the constitution against such an invasion of private rights, all property and all business in the State are held at the mercy of a majority of its legislature."3 For the same reasons, we find the Supreme Court of Alabama justifying an act of the legislature which authorized the town council of Mobile to license bakers, and regulate the weight and price of bread.
+In declaring the act to be constitutional, the court said: "There is no motive, however, for this interference on the part of the legislature with the lawful actions of individuals or the mode in which private property shall be enjoyed, unless such calling affects public interests, or private property is employed in a manner which directly affects the body of the people."